JuliaQCD: Portable lattice QCD package in Julia language: Introduction

 In the broader landscape, traditional codes such as the MILC code and the Columbia Physics System (CPS) have also played significant roles.
-Despite their tradition, these codes remain functional and are used in various research contexts.
+Despite their long history, these codes remain functional and are used in various research contexts.
 MILC, in particular, has been a cornerstone for many researchers, supporting a wide range of computations, including those utilizing GPU architectures \cite{milccode}.
 CPS continues to be a relevant reference point for its C-based implementation.

-FermiQCD \cite{DiPierro:2001yu} has contributed to the field.
+FermiQCD \cite{DiPierro:2001yu} has also contributed to the field.
 FermiQCD, a collection of C++ classes and parallel algorithms, facilitates fast development of lattice applications and includes optimizations for cluster computing, such as SSE2 instructions.
 Its focus on distributed processing has allowed it to remain an important tool in parallel lattice QCD.

 OpenQCD has established itself as a flexible and advanced package for lattice QCD simulations, particularly in high-performance environments.
-It supports a wide range of theories, including O(a)-improved Wilson quarks, and includes specialized algorithms such as HMC and SMD. openQCD's flexibility allows for large-scale simulations and efficient use of contemporary processors, making it a widely used tool for complex lattice QCD computations.
+It supports a wide range of theories, including O(a)-improved Wilson quarks, and includes specialized algorithms such as HMC and SMD.
+OpenQCD's flexibility allows for large-scale simulations and efficient use of contemporary processors, making it a widely used tool for complex lattice QCD computations.

 The development of lattice QCD codes has been significantly influenced by contributions from various international communities, including notable efforts from Japan.
 Two key projects, the Lattice Tool Kit in Fortran 90 (LTK) \cite{Choe:2002pu} and Bridge++ \cite{Akahoshi:2021gvk}, originate from this community.
 LTK, primarily written in Fortran, has served as a foundational tool, though it is not optimized for contemporary high-performance computing (HPC) environments.
-In contrast, Bridge++ was developed focusing on providing a comprehensive and efficient toolset for lattice QCD simulations on modern supercomputers.
+In contrast, Bridge++ was developed with a focus on providing a comprehensive and efficient toolset for lattice QCD simulations on modern supercomputers.
 Both projects reflect Japan's strong engagement in advancing computational techniques for lattice QCD.